Innovia APM 100

-The Innovia APM 100 (formerly known as the CX-100 or C-100) is an automated people mover (APM) rolling stock first developed by Westinghouse (later Adtranz, Bombardier Transportation and now Alstom), intended mainly for airport connections and light rail in towns.
+The Innovia APM 100 (formerly known as the CX-100) is an automated people mover (APM) rolling stock first developed by Westinghouse (later Adtranz, Bombardier Transportation and now Alstom), intended mainly for airport connections and light rail in towns.
 They are operated by Automatic Train Control (ATC), making it fully automatic and driverless.

 The Innovia APM 100 is an evolution of Westinghouse's previous people mover vehicle, the C-100.
 Bombardier's intended successor to the Innovia APM 100 is the Innovia APM 200 (originally simply known as the Innovia), which made its debut on Dallas-Fort Worth International Airport's Skylink APM.
 However, the Innovia APM 100 continues to be offered by Bombardier and will remain in service at many airports for years to come.
 In addition to being used at many airports, the Innovia APM 100 is used on the Miami Metromover which runs throughout Downtown Miami, Florida, United States.